 The EU Settlement Scheme in the United Kingdom

 The document below describes the rights and entitlements EU citizens have in the UK under the Withdrawal Agreement and does not seek to describe the rights and entitlements EU citizens have under UK domestic rules adopted to enact the Withdrawal Agreement.

 Implementation and monitoring: citizens' rights

-The text of the Withdrawal Agreement on citizens' rights is very precise so that it can be relied upon directly by EU citizens in British courts and by UK nationals in the courts of the Member States.
+The text of the Withdrawal Agreement on citizens' rights can be relied upon directly by EU citizens in British courts and by UK nationals in the courts of the EU Member States.
 Any national law provisions that are not consistent with the provisions of the Withdrawal Agreement will have to be disapplied.

-UK courts will be able to ask preliminary questions to the Court of Justice of the EU on the interpretation of the citizens' part of the Withdrawal Agreement for a period of eight years following the end of the transition period.
+UK courts will be able to ask preliminary questions to the Court of Justice of the EU on the interpretation of the citizens' part of the Withdrawal Agreement for a period of eight years starting on 31 December 2020.
 For questions related to the application for the UK settled status, that eight-year period started running on 30 March 2019.

-The implementation and application of citizens' rights in the EU will be monitored by the Commission acting in conformity with the Union Treaties.
+The implementation and application of citizens' rights in the EU is monitored by the Commission acting in conformity with the Union Treaties.

-The UK’s Independent Monitoring Authority will be granted equivalent powers to those of the European Commission to:
+The UK’s Independent Monitoring Authority is granted equivalent powers to those of the European Commission to:

 - receive and investigate complaints from Union citizens and their family members;

 - conduct inquiries on its own initiative; and